stereolabs/debug_tool/README.md

 - IMU data (if enabled)

-Check this [tutorial](https://www.stereolabs.com/docs/video/recording) to learn how to record an SVO.

-Svo files can also be recorded in two other different ways : directly from __Zed_Explorer__ or using the ZED Ros wrapper.
+Svo files can be recorded in two different ways : directly from __Zed_Explorer__ or using the ZED Ros wrapper.

 #### Recording SVO files using the ZED_Explorer